 Since riders cannot be expected to wear absurdly thick and bulky or unreasonably expensive helmets, stricter standards are not always better.
 The FIM has much stricter requirements for racing than DOT or ECE does for street motorcycle use.
-The typical rider would not be willing to pay the prices of an FIM certified helmet.
+The typical rider would not be willing to pay the price of an FIM-certified helmet.

 One could argue that the standard American DOT standards are too lenient and should be made stricter.
 Before the FIM looks at a helmet, it must have already passed ECE, Japanese JIS, or Snell certification.
 The FIM will not test a helmet that has only passed DOT, implying that DOT is too lenient.

 A significant flaw in the DOT certification is that manufacturers can test their own helmets themselves and state they meet the standard.
 This is not true for Snell Foundation tests, which are never done by manufacturers.
 Manufacturers being allowed to test their own helmets could create the risk of less than objective results.

 On another level, it is not necessarily true that DOT standards are too lenient.
 If a company tests their helmets honestly, a bad helmet will fail a DOT test.

 How hard is it to survive a motorcycle crash?

 Motorcycles are almost always more dangerous than cars, even if there are many ways to reduce the risks.
 Riders die in a much higher percentage of accidents than in automobile crashes.

 While people can recover from broken bones, a brain injury can be permanent.
 A helmet can save your life – it will not always save you, but hopefully it can turn a fatal blow into a temporary injury.